 - Letters of Recommendation - Three letters of recommendation must be submitted from those individuals sufficiently familiar with you, and who can assess your academic preparation, abilities and accomplishments.
 Letters should be from your most recent instructors in your proposed field of study.
 If you have been out of school for several years, one letter may be from your employer, supervisor or other person familiar with your most recent activities.

 - Note: International students whose first language is not English must demonstrate English proficiency by taking the Test of English as a Foreign Language (TOEFL) and earn a minimum score of 577 if paper-based, or 90 if Internet-based.
-The International English Language Testing System (IELTS) is also accepted.
-The minimum acceptable score is 7.0.
+Additionally, the International English Language Testing System (IELTS) is accepted with a minimum acceptable score of 7.0; and the Pearson Test of English (PTE) is accepted with a minimum score of 61.
 Some departments may require higher scores.
-International applicants cannot be admitted without receipt of an acceptable official TOEFL score.
-The TOEFL is valid for two years after the test date.
-The GRE is valid for five years after the test date.
+International applicants cannot be admitted without receipt of an acceptable official TOEFL or IELTS score.
+The TOEFL and IELTS are both valid for two years after the test date.

-Admission is only for the term specified in the letter of admission.
+Admission is only for the term specified in the letter of admission from the School of Graduate Studies.
 If you are unable to enroll for that semester, you can ask to defer for up to two academic semesters.
 Your department may accept or reject your request, and the terms of readmission may differ from the original offer.
 If a delay of more than two semesters is requested, your file must be reviewed and reevaluated by the department.
 If more than two years pass since acceptance, you must reapply.
 Because non-enrolled applicant files are kept for a maximum of two years, all documentation must be resubmitted.